Carnit/Carnit/README.md

 # Hi there, I'm Carnit! 👋

 Welcome to my GitHub profile!
-I'm passionate about full stack development and data science.
+I'm passionate about Back end development and data science.
 Currently, I'm diving deep into Python, C, and C++ to enhance my skills and knowledge.

 ## About Me
 - 👀 I'm interested in backend development,devops and data science.
-- 🌱 I’m currently learning Python ,rust , JavaScript,golang.
+- 🌱 I’m currently learning Python ,Java , JavaScript,golang.
 - 💼 I'm open to collaborating on exciting projects.
 - 📫 You can reach me via email at [nlesh.barat10.8@gmail.com](mailto:nlesh.barat10.8@gmail.com).